- Audited Financials

-Click here to view the complete report of the MSD 2021 Audited Financials.
+View the complete Report of the MSD 2021 Audited Financials (PDF).

 Total assets and deferred outflows of resources of the District exceeded liabilities and deferred inflows of resources by $36.5 million.
 Of this amount, $36.5 million (unrestricted net position) may be used to meet the government wide ongoing obligations.
-The General Fund’s total fund balance increased $5.8 million or 26 percent.
+The General Fund's total fund balance increased $5.8 million or 26%.

-• The District and the members are dependent on Sales Tax, SB 136 Sales Tax and Class B&C road funds.
+- The District and the members are dependent on Sales Tax, SB 136 Sales Tax and Class B and C road funds.
 Total revenue from all sources was $33.1 million, an increase of $0.8 million over the prior year.

-Sales Tax receipts for 2021 increased by 15.9% over 2020 receipts.
+- Sales Tax receipts for 2021 increased by 15.9% over 2020 receipts.
 Ten of the twelve (12) months outperformed the corresponding months of the prior year.
-By comparison, FY2020 receipts increased 4.8% over FY 2019 receipts.
+By comparison, Fiscal Year 2020 receipts increased 4.8% over Fiscal Year 2019 receipts.

-County Highway & Public Transit – Local Portion receipts increased for 2021 by 17.6% over 2020 receipts.
+- County Highway and Public Transit - Local Portion receipts increased for 2021 by 17.6% over 2020 receipts.
 All twelve (12) months outperformed the corresponding months of the prior year.
 This was the first full year comparison since these revenues began in the second half of 2019.